-Prior to law school, Luke worked for three years with Teach For America in Jacksonville, Florida, where he taught high school English and led a cohort of new teachers through their first year in the classroom.
+Prior to law school, Luke worked for three years with Teach For America in Jacksonville, Florida—two as a teacher and coach at William M. Raines High School, and a third helping lead a cohort of new teachers through their first year in the classroom.
+Luke remains committed to Teach For America’s mission to advance educational equality and serves on the Greater Chicago region’s Leadership Circle.

 YAZ®/Yasmin® Product Liability Litigation